-Normocytic normochromic anemia represents a frequent complication in patients suffering from chronic kidney disease (CKD) and is associated with several adverse clinical outcomes (1).
-Successful kidney transplantation (KT) may potentially correct anemia.
-Yet up to 20-51% of kidney transplant recipients (KTRs) are anemic at various time points after transplantation (2-4).
-Post-transplant anemia is usually distinguished between early and late.
-Early anemia (up to six months after transplantation) has a prevalence of about 50%, whereas late anemia occurs after six months in 23-35% of transplanted patients (5, 6).
+Normocytic normochromic anemia represents a frequent complication in patients experiencing chronic kidney disease (CKD) and is associated with several adverse clinical outcomes.1 A successful kidney transplantation (KT) may potentially correct anemia.
+However, ~20%-51% of kidney transplant recipients (KTRs) are anemic at various time points after transplantation.2-4 Posttransplant anemia is usually differentiated into early and late.
+Early anemia (≤6 months after transplantation) has a prevalence of ~50%, whereas late anemia occurs after 6 months in 23%-35% of patients who underwent transplantation.^{5,6}

-Post-transplant anemia is associated with reduced exercise capacity, cognitive decline, chronic fatigue, and impairment in quality of life (7, 8).
-Moreover, a growing number of observations indicate that anemia can be negatively associated with long-term clinical outcomes in KT including graft failure, mortality, and a decline in kidney function.
-It is thus reasonable to treat anemia in KTRs, probably starting as soon as possible after transplantation (5), although there are no proper or accurate guidelines for management of anemia in this patient population.
-KDIGO Guideline Transplant Recipients (9) and the position statement of the European Renal Best Practice Group (10) mention treating anemia in KT by following management guidelines for anemia in CKD.
+Posttransplant anemia is associated with reduced exercise capacity, cognitive decline, chronic fatigue, and impairment in quality of life.^{7.8} Moreover, a growing number of observations indicate that anemia can be negatively associated with long-term clinical outcomes in KT, such as graft failure, mortality, and a decline in kidney function.
+Thus, it is reasonable to treat anemia in KTRs, probably starting as soon as possible after transplantation,5 although there are no proper or accurate guidelines for the management of anemia in this patient population.
+The KDIGO guidelines for KTRs9 and the position statement from the European Renal Best Practice Group10 mention treating anemia in KT by following the management guidelines for anemia in CKD.

-The aim of the present review is to provide an update on post-transplant anemia in adult KTRs.
-Anemia in pediatric KTRs has recently been described elsewhere (11) and will not be discussed here.
+The aim of this review was to provide an update on posttransplant anemia in adult KTRs.
+Anemia in pediatric KTRs has recently been described elsewhere11 and will not be discussed in this study.

-Causes of Post-Transplant Anemia
+Causes of Posttransplant Anemia

-There are many potential causes of post-transplant anemia (Box 1).
+There are many potential causes of posttransplant anemia (Box 1).

-Allograft function strongly correlates with the prevalence and severity of anemia (12, 13).
-Erythropoietin (EPO) secretion by the graft occurs within a few days of transplantation, though it connects to effective erythropoiesis weeks after, through a second peak of EPO release depending on the recovery of kidney function (14).
-Serum EPO levels may fluctuate in KTRs according to kidney function level (15).
-EPO production decreases with the decline in GFR of the transplanted graft (13), and lower EPO levels are associated with poorer graft function (15).
-A rapid decrease in EPO levels can be caused by acute rejection episodes (16).
-Besides EPO deficiency, a EPO-resistant state may also be involved in the pathophysiology of post-transplant anemia, possibly related to risk factors persisting (iron deficiency, inflammation, hyperparathyroidism) or acquired in the posttransplant milieu (infections, myelotoxic drugs) (15).
+Allograft function strongly correlates with the prevalence and severity of anemia.^{12,13} Serum erythropoietin (EPO) secretion by the graft occurs within a few days of transplantation, although it connects to effective erythropoiesis weeks later, through a second peak of serum EPO release depending on the recovery of kidney function.14 Serum EPO levels may fluctuate in KTRs according to the kidney function level.15 Serum EPO production decreases with the decline in the glomerular filtration rate (GFR) of the transplanted graft,13 and lower serum EPO levels are associated with poor graft function.15 A rapid decrease in serum EPO levels can be because of acute rejection episodes.16 Besides serum EPO deficiency, a serum EPO-resistant state may also be involved in the pathophysiology of posttransplant anemia, possibly related to risk factors persisting (iron deficiency, inflammation, or hyperparathyroidism) or acquired in the posttransplant milieu (infections or myelotoxic drugs).15

 Iron deficiency is highly prevalent in KT and may contribute to both early and late anemia.
-Increased iron consumption due to increased EPO production by the allograft, and blood loss (transplant surgery, repeated sampling, use of anticoagulants, return of menstrual cycle, malignancies) may cause an absolute iron deficiency (17).
-On the other hand, low-grade inflammation, and use of mTOR inhibitors promote the upregulation of hepcidin, leading to reduced iron availability (functional iron deficiency) for erythropoiesis (17).
-Folate and vitamin B12 deficiency can also be detected because of poor dietary intake, requiring nutritional supplementation (18).
+Increased iron consumption because of increased serum EPO production by the allograft, and blood loss (transplant surgery, repeated sampling, use of anticoagulants, return of the menstrual cycle, and malignancies) may cause an absolute iron deficiency.17 On contrary, low-grade inflammation and the use of mammalian target of rapamycin (mTOR) inhibitors promote the upregulation of hepcidin, leading to reduced iron availability (functional iron deficiency) for erythropoiesis.17 Folate and vitamin B{12} deficiencies can also be detected because of poor dietary intake, requiring nutritional supplementation.18